 Many consultants don’t fully understand what role to play in a client’s life.
 This is because you may need to use a bit of psychology to see exactly what a client needs of you, before you begin to launch yourself at him with your “I can do all this for you” spiel.
 Every client has differing needs – some explicitly stated, and some remaining unstated.

 When you know clearly what role you will and will not play for clients, you can focus better on what clients want of you – to see your mutual fit.
-There are also different challenges through the three phases of client acquisition, retention and relationship building.
+There are also different challenges through the three phases of the consulting process – client acquisition, retention and relationship building.

 a.
 What Role Should A Consultant Play For A Client